 Dubrovnik Weather June Averages, Croatia

-Dubrovnik in June is one of the warmest months of the year and has a number of events for you to enjoy.
-Many tourists flock to Dubrovnik in the month of June, meaning that the city becomes much busier than in previous months.
+June is one of the warmest months of the year for Dubrovnik in Croatia and it's also one of the busiest.
+Many tourists flock to the resort, meaning that the resort becomes much busier than in previous months.

 Over the course of the month, the hours of sunshine remain pretty constant, with an average of about 15 hours per day.
 The shortest day of the month is June 1 with 15:06 hours of daylight; the longest is June 21 with 15:20 hours of daylight.

-The average rainfall during June is only 75mm over 6 days, so you are very likely to experience dry, warm weather during your stay.
-Lighter clothing such as t-shirts and shorts will be appropriate to wear during June, along with possibly some warmer items for the evenings.
-The average probability that some form of precipitation will be observed is 22-29%, occurring as moderate or light rain, and thunderstorms.
+The average rainfall during June is only 48mm over 6 days, so you are very likely to experience dry, warm weather during your stay.

 Dubrovnik Hotels in June